 Our research covers a broad range from advancing research methodology, to the actual engineering of readily usable tools, to the application of such developments to concrete research questions in medicine, psychology, or cognitive neuroscience — because there is nothing worse than a solution without a problem.

-Most recently, our main research focus lies on studying the representation of information about, and for interacting with, the environment.
+A main research focus lies on studying the representation of information about, and for interacting with, the environment.
 We believe that ecologically valid conclusions about these representations can only be drawn when they are also studied under conditions of real-life complexity.
 Hence our aim is to combine controlled experiments with complex natural stimulation in order to validate our findings.
 The second major focus is the development of tools and workflow capable of managing and processing the large and versatile dataset that are required to pursue these research aims.

 The studyforrest Project

 This is a long-running project that aims to built a unique resource for studying the brain's natural behavior.
 It combines brain imaging with other data acquisition techniques to capture a versatile recording of the human response to a prolonged complex natural stimulus, the motion picture "Forrest Gump".

 We invite anyone and everyone to participate in this decentralized effort to explore the opportunities of open science in neuroimaging.
 One of our goals is to document how much (scientific) value can be generated — from the publication of scientific findings derived from this dataset, algorithms and methods evaluated on this dataset, and/or extensions of this dataset by the acquisition and incorporation of new data.

 Overview of functional (top), and structural (middle) brain imaging data, as well as annotations of the complex real-life stimulus (bottom) that are available through the studyforrest.org project.